sendgrid/docs/content/docs/ui/sending-email/senders.md

 <call-out type="warning">

-Once you schedule a campaign, you cannot delete the sender identity associated with that campaign.
+Once you schedule a Single Send or set an Automation, you cannot delete the sender identity associated with the Single Send or Automation.

 </call-out>